-Depending on how much you game, or rather how many games you download, you might fill up that 825GB SSD in no time.
+Depending on how much you game, or rather how many games you download, you might fill up that 667GB of usable SSD in no time.
 To add more internal storage for PS5 games, you’ll need to add an extra SSD that’s been certified by Sony.
 Since Sony hasn’t announced what SSD this will be yet, I’m not sure what the pricing would look like on this, but the extra storage could put the total price of this console at or above the Standard version.
 That is, of course, if you end up needing the extra storage.

 For PS4 games, you can use an external HD or SSD for storage.
 Read more about this below.